lukaszrohan-glitch/PyCharmMiscProject/API_KEYS_GUIDE.md

-# API Keys Guide - ArkuszowniaSMB
+# API Keys Guide - Synterra

 ## 🔑 What are API Keys?